_G8A7438.jpg

 What to wear?

 Safaris are relaxed, casual vacations—so dress comfortably and pack light!
-Since most of your time will be spent in the safari vehicle, loose-fitting, cotton clothing in light, neutral colors like khaki or green is best.
-Avoid dark colors like black or navy, as they can attract bugs like the tsetse fly.
+Since most of your time will be spent in the safari vehicle, loose-fitting, cotton clothing in light, neutral colours like khaki or green is best.
+Avoid dark colours like black or navy, as they can attract bugs like the tsetse fly.
 White clothes can also stand out too much in the bush.
 Keep airline baggage limits in mind when packing.

 Packing List